Deploy Generated Standalone Executable Programs To Target Hardware

 loops.

-In addition, you may choose to modify the overrun behavior to continue execution after error recovery is complete.
+In addition, you can modify the overrun behavior to continue execution after error recovery is complete.

 You should not modify the way in which the counters, event flags, or other timing data structures are set in